WebmasterCamp/jwc11-registration-frontend/README.md

-# join.ycc.in.th - Young Creator's Camp Registration Frontend
+# join.jwc.in.th - Junior Webmaster Camp 11 Registration Frontend

-This is the registration frontend that will be used for the upcoming Young Creator's Camp.
+This is the registration frontend that will be used for the upcoming Junior Webmaster Camp 11.

 ## Task Checklist